veres-one/docs.veres.one/docs/network/governance.md

 All parties are held accountable by legal agreements.

+## Decisions Making Process

+The Veres One Project's decision making process is a simple three step
+procedure:

+1. *Introduction*: All proposals are introduced in the Veres One Community Group.
+A proposal may be made either on the mailing list or any public community group teleconference where the transcript of the proposal is sent to the mailing list.
+2. *Consideration*: Proposals are debated in the Veres One Community Group until consensus has been achieved.
+Members of the Advisory Council and Board of Governors may provide input on a proposal during this time.
+An individual may determine whether or not consensus has been achieved by asking for "+1" replies of support or "-1" replies of opposition to the proposal.
+The proposer should attempt to resolve any "-1" replies as those may result in the Board of Governors determining that consensus has not been achieved.
+3. *Ratification*: Once consensus has been achieved, the proposal is sent to the Veres One Board of Governors for an official vote of approval.
+The Board of Governors is expected to review the proposal to ensure consensus has been achieved and then pass the proposal unless it endangers the Veres One Mission.
+The final decision is determined by a simple majority vote.

+### Community Group

+The Veres One Community Group, housed at the W3C, directs the development and management of the Veres One Blockchain.

+Community Group decisions are made by consensus and sent to the Board of Governors for review and voting.
+Consensus is not meant to mean unanimity but "general agreement with very few principled objections".
+Members of the Board of Governors vote to accept or reject Community Group decisions based on whether consensus has been achieved and whether the proposal supports the Veres One Mission.
+Meetings are open to the public and transcripts are made available through the Veres One website.
+Anyone can join the Veres One Community Group.

+### Advisory Council

+The Advisory Council is comprised of area experts that advise the Veres One Community Group and the Board of Governors on technical, legal, and community matters.

+Unlike the Board of Governors, the Advisory Council, does not have decision making authority and therefore may have business activities that utilize the Veres One Blockchain.
+They are a part of the Veres One Community Group and may support or oppose a proposal in that capacity.

+### Board of Governors

+The Board of Governors is responsible for ensuring the stability of the socio-political and economic operation of the Veres One Network and for safeguarding the Mission of the Veres One Foundation.

+Decisions made by the Community Group must be approved by the Board of Governors to take effect.
+If Community Group proposals are accepted by the Board they are sent to Veres One Foundation staff to be implemented.
+If proposals are rejected, Board members who reject proposals reply to the community group with a justification for the rejection.
+In extreme cases, if a Board member acts against the Veres One Mission, a proposal may be presented to replace the Board member.

+Board members may participate as Community Group members by engaging in proposal deliberation and supporting or opposing proposals during the Consideration phase.
+Board members can effectively wear two hats, one as a Community Group member with a more personal opinion on specific issues and the other as a member of the Board of Governors, who acts to protect the Mission of the Veres One Project.
+A member of the Board of Governors can speak to the negatives of a specific proposal while voting to pass said proposal if it has consensus and does not undermine the Mission of the Veres One Foundation.

 ## Nodes: Checks and Balances

 People and organizations run Nodes which are compliant with the open standards